CopenhagenCityArchives/CorrectOCR/docs/index.rst

 ..
-CorrectOCR documentation master file, created by sphinx-quickstart on Mon Mar 11 16:51:06 2019.
+CorrectOCR documentation master file, created by sphinx-quickstart on Tue Mar 12 20:50:11 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to CorrectOCR's documentation!
 ======================================

-.. automodule:: CorrectOCR
-   :members:

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 4
-   :caption: Submodules:
+   :caption: Contents:

-   aligner
-   cache
-   commands
-   correcter
-   dictionary
-   fileio
-   heuristics
-   tokens
-   workspace
+   CorrectOCR

 Indices and tables